 MOC = 65

 Family - Primulaceae

-Inflorescence - Axillary pedunculate flowers, from upper leaf axils.
-Peduncles to +4cm long, glandular-puberulent.
+Inflorescence - Axillary pedunculate flowers from upper leaf axils.
+Peduncles 2-5 cm long, minutely glandular-puberulent.
 Flowers nodding.

 Flowering - May - July.